Updated July 6, 2026

 Our Recommendation for Hawaii

-For a Hawaii home, I would start with the dwelling limit and work backward from reconstruction cost, because the state’s reconstruction cost index is 148 and average dwelling coverage is $652,000 in the data provided.
+For a Hawaii home, I would start with the dwelling limit and work backward from reconstruction cost, because the state’s reconstruction cost index is 148 and average dwelling coverage is $652,000.
 Then I would check whether the policy uses a separate wind or hurricane deductible, especially for coastal properties.
 I would also keep flood coverage separate, since standard homeowners policies exclude flood damage in Hawaii.
 If you own in Honolulu or another high-value area, compare at least a few carriers and review endorsements before you bind.
 The goal is not the lowest monthly number; it is a policy that still works after a hurricane, flood, or other covered loss.

 FAQ